Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/Lesson8.md

      ...
 ```

-5. If coordinated navigation is designed as an application-wide implementation, then, the `AppDelegate`  `application: didFinishLaunchingWithOptions:` function.
+5. If an application-wide navigation strategy, then the `AppDelegate` will need:
+- a `BaseCoordinator` property
+- an application-wide association between its `BaseCoordinator` property and an instance of `UINavigationController` in its `application: didFinishLaunchingWithOptions:` function

 <!-- TODO: Move this all to a later exercise?
 After Class research? -->